-Barriers to learning in the classroom Warning C1 CZ C3 Mobile is visible in lesson/around school or student rings member of family during the school day (record C3 on progresso but do not send to Room 35 if student hands over mobile phone) Refusal to hand over mobile phone or other inappropriate items to teacher, ie - jewellery, headphones (issue C3 and send to Room 35) Using inappropriate language or being verbally abusive towards a member of staff or another student, ie - student attempts to change consequence on board, swearing, verbal threats of physical violence, using derogatory language (racist or homophobic comments) or inappropriate comments about another person.
-Physically aggressive towards a member of staff / another student, ie - student involved in fight with another student Damaging school property or the personal property of staff/ another student, ie- graffiti on tables, ripping pages out of textbooks Displaying behaviour that is deemed to be dangerous to their own personal safety and other members of the class.
-Sending inappropriate comments to another student via the internet
+Barriers to learning in the classroom Warning C1 C2 - 3 Mobile is visible in lesson/around school or student rings member of family during the school day (record C3 and send student to room 35 if student hands over mobile phone to staff) Refusal to hand over mobile phone or other inappropriate items to teacher, ie - jewellery, headphones (student sent to Room 35 Send to Room 35 - 60 minute detention and external suspension issued) Using inappropriate language or being verbally abusive towards a member of staff or another student, ie - student attempts to change consequence on board, swearing, verbal threats of physical violence, using derogatory language (racist or homophobic comments) or inappropriate comments about another person.
+Send to Room 35 60 minute detention Physically aggressive towards a member of staff / another student, ie - student involved in fight with another student As above Damaging school property or the personal property of staff / another student, ie- graffiti on tables, ripping pages out of textbooks As Above Displaying behaviour that is deemed to be dangerous to their own personal safety and other members of the class.
+As Above Sending inappropriate comments online Failure to bring PE kit and refusal to use school-loaned kit Truanting from school, lesson or form period As Above